Discovering The Right Time to Go Cloud

 If you’re resolved to make the change, choosing the right moment to disrupt your workflow is crucial.
 If you’ve got a renovation on the cards or are planning an office move, consider bundling it all together.
 It may sound like multiplying your problems, but in some cases going cloud at the right time can cancel out other difficulties.
 Moving your employees to a new office and your back-up data online?
 You’ll have fewer server racks to move.

 For expert guidance on what, when and where to go cloud, speak to TYPENT.
-Get in touch with our office on +65 6655 4820 or send an email to email@example.com and we’ll give you the assistance you need to smoothly integrate cloud computing into your business.
+Get in touch with our office by sending an email to firstname.lastname@example.org and we’ll give you the assistance you need to smoothly integrate cloud computing into your business.